-The first ever State of the Nile River Basin Report will present information on the general he policy makers and the general population within the basin, and raise awareness and improve understanding of biophysical, socio-cultural, and economic conditions.
-It will also seek to catalyse
+We first ever State of the Nile River Basin Report will present information on the general health of the Nile Basin, and provide a framework for pressure-state-response analysis.
+It will target policy makers and the general population within the basin, and raise awareness and improve understanding of biophysical, socio-cultural, and economic conditions.
+It will also seek to catalyse and facilitate discussion, information sharing, knowledge-based decision making, and collective action at basin-wide level.
+The report will be published early 2012.